MF Global customers to get long-sought $520 mln

 The cases are In re: MF Global Holdings Ltd et al, U.S. Bankruptcy Court, Southern District of New York, No. 11-15059; and In re: MF Global Inc in the same court, No. 11-02790.

-(Reporting by Nick Brown and Jonathan Stempel in New York; Additional reporting by David Sheppard in New York; Mark Weinraub, Andrew Stern in Chicago and Christopher Doering in Washington.
-Editing by Martha Graybow and Carol Bishopric)
+(Reporting by Nick Brown and Jonathan Stempel in New York; Additional reporting by David Sheppard in New York and Mark Weinraub and Andrew Stern in Chicago; Editing by Martha Graybow)